 Recently, I had the great privilege of working with a Sales Team in an industry closely related to one of my passions.
 I was asked to conduct the sales training in person, rare by today’s standards.
 It was not a problem for me when I heard where the client’s office was located.
 OOn that Monday morning, I hopped in my car and made the drive south from my house to a place very familiar to me.
 Over 30 years prior, and nearly at the exact spot, I had started a job in aviation.
 This time I headed in for a very different purpose.
 As I entered the office, the familiar aroma of a long-lost friend, jet fuel, wafted over me as I peered out the massive windows that looked out onto the airport runway.For the next three days, I would have to contain my enthusiasm as I was here to conduct sales training, not to watch planes.
 As fun as that would have been, there was much work to do.

 The group I was working with was professional, knowledgeable, and passionate about their Industry.
 It was clear that they knew their product, their competitors’ products, and their services.
-There was incredible interaction from the team, and we got the opportunity to debate some age-old sales items as they related to the selling process.
+There was incredible interaction from the team, and we got the opportunity to debate some age-old sales scenarios as they related them to their selling process.
 One item we discussed was selling new customers versus existing clients, the differences, and the importance of all segments to the business.
-This got me thinking a little bit.
+This got me thinking.